LaksCastro/minimal-ts-calculator/README.md

 yarn dev
 ```

-6. To create build (pre-deploy)
+6. To create build, static files in dist folder (pre-deploy)
 ```
 yarn pre-deploy
 ```

-7. To create a build and push to gh-pages
+7. To push to gh-pages
 ```
 yarn deploy
 ```